3 July 2019

-Further to the May EU elections, new MEPs will sit in the Industry Transport and Research (ITRE) Committee of the European Parliament.
+Further to the May EU elections, new MEPs will sit in the Industry, Research and Energy (ITRE) Committee of the European Parliament.
 Those MEPs will have a key role to play in ensuring the EU’s R&I policies deliver real benefits for people and the planet throughout the 2019-2024 legislature.
 Civil society organisations have developed this guide for MEPs to set out key opportunities and risks in the EU’s next research and innovation programme.

 Horizon 2020 will end in 2020 and will be replaced with Horizon Europe, which will cover the period 2021- 2027.
 Horizon Europe will be a major opportunity to bring real benefits for citizens and the planet and to deliver on our international commitments by 2030.